BigDogEnergy/meetpup/README.md

         "city": "City is required",
         "state": "State is required",
         "lat": "Latitude is not valid",
-        "lng": "Longitude is not valid",
+        "lng": "Longitude is not valid"
       }
     }
     ```